The Role of the School Administrator

 2. Improvement of instruction

-Improvement of instruction: the most important role.
-Calls for deliberate, long-range planning.
-Requires creative, cooperative and constructive supervision.
-Classroom visitation, patient work with teachers over time.
+Improvement of instruction is the most important role.
+It calls for deliberate, long-range planning, creative and cooperative supervision, classroom visitation, and patient work with teachers over time.

-The handout calls this “the most important role”.
+This is the role most often called the most important.
 Improving the teaching that happens in the school’s classrooms.

 This is not glamorous work.
 It does not produce immediate visible results.
 It requires: